Market Commentary

 Commentary:

-- Electricity spot prices in November 2024 are more than double what they were in 2023, higher than in September when the average price was $87/MWh.
+- Electricity spot prices in December 2024 are almost double what they were in 2023 when the average price was $68/MWh.

-- The bulk of trading took place at around the $200/MWh mark.
-Incidents of negative pricing numbered around 1,000, with a maximum low of -$60/MWh.
+- The bulk of trading took place at around the $120/MWh mark.
+Incidents of negative pricing numbered around 1,500, with a maximum low of -$1000/MWh.

 Start comparing current market offers and make your procurement process a breeze.
 Take the first step and get started here!